pubkey/unload/README.md

 Run a piece of code whenever the javascript process stops/exits/quits.
 On **browsers, nodejs, electron, react-native, workers, iframes**.
 It also ensures that the exit-function is called only **once**.

-You should use this module when your write a npm-library where you dont know in which environments the users will run it.
+You should use this module when your write a npm library where you dont know in which environments the users will run it.

 # What does `unload` handle?